ractivejs/ractivejs.github.io/docs/api.md

         - `true`: Add/move/remove existing items to their new index using a strict equality comparison.
         - `string`: Add/move/remove existing items to their new index using a property comparison where the property compared is named by the given string.
         - `Function`: Add/move/remove existing items to their new index using the value returned by the given function for comparison.
     - `keep (boolean)`: Whether or not to keep the virtual DOM that would be disposed by the `set` operation.
 This is useful for hiding components without completely tearing them down and recreating them.
 It's also a little bit faster, as the virtual DOM doesn't have to be recreated when it would reappear.
-This _may_ try to keep the actual DOM around for reuse at some point in the future.
+When the virtual DOM is re-rendered, it will also us the progressive enhancement process to reuse the existing DOM nodes that were detached originalls.
 Defaults to `false`.

 **Returns**